James Stanford

 James Stanford is an American contemporary artist, photographer, and book publisher based in Las Vegas, Nevada.
 He is best known for his contemporary work inspired by vintage and historical Las Vegas marquees and signage and also for his leadership in the development of the Las Vegas arts community.
 Stanford is a Buddhist and his practice draws heavily on the principles and philosophies of Zen Buddhism.

-Education and Background
+Early life and education

 In 1966, Stanford received his diploma from the original Art Deco campus of Las Vegas High School, which was built in 1930, and was designed by George A. Ferris & Son.

 In 1971, Stanford earned a Bachelor of Fine Arts degree in painting from the University of Nevada, Las Vegas.
 He later attended the University of Washington, Seattle, earning a Master of Fine Arts Degree in Painting 1973.

 In 1978, he returned to the UNLV campus as an instructor in the Fine Arts Department.

 In 1985, Stanford received a Fresco Painting Apprenticeship under the instruction of Lucienne Bloch and Stephen Pope Dimitroff, former assistants to Diego Rivera, during his mural projects in the United States at the College of Santa Fe, in New Mexico.